LeastAuthority/moonmath-manual/README.md

 The main `.tex` file is `main-moonmath.tex`.
 This should only be used for formatting and front/back matter.

-The actual content of the chapters is stored in the folder `chapters`.
+The actual **content** of the chapters is stored in the folder `chapters`.
 Each chapter should have its own `.tex` file.
 Please use the following naming convention for these: `[content]-moonmath.tex `; e.g. `intro-moonmath.tex`, `zoo-moonmath.tex`, etc.

-Pre-compiled figures, graphics, logos, etc. should be stored in the `figures` folder.
+**Pre-compiled figures, graphics, logos**, etc. should be stored in the `figures` folder.
 We can split these further if it becomes too messy.
 Please use a descriptive name for all graphic files.
 For consistency, use all lowercase letters in the names, with hyphens separating the words, e.g. `overleaf-github-menu.png`.
+For brand assets that already exist (e.g. on the company Google Drive), you can keep the original name.

+**Bibliography** entries should be collected in the file `moonmath.bib`.
+We're using `natbib` for **citations and references** (check out [this guide](https://www.overleaf.com/learn/latex/Bibliography_management_with_natbib) for a quick recap of how it works).

 ## Git workflow